-Claire’s stature as a fashion icon demands that we artfully celebrate her with a commanding presence and placement.
-The Claire McCardell Project is the creation of a larger-than-life-size, bronze statue that pays homage to the designer here in her hometown.
+The Claire McCardell Project is the creation of a larger-than-life bronze statue that will pay homage to the designer here in her hometown.
 The sculpture will overlook Carroll Creek Linear Park, a world-class urban park in downtown Frederick, Maryland.
 An accompanying wayside exhibit will tell the story of Claire’s extraordinary career.
 Through this project, The Frederick Art Club joins a national trend to “break the bronze ceiling” by putting monumental women on a pedestal.
+Meet the artists.

-The club announced the project in 2019 and has begun a $229,000 fundraising campaign, with plans to unveil the sculpture in 2021.
-In the months leading up to the sculpture’s installation, the club will sponsor events designed to educate, inform, and raise the funds necessary to make this project a reality.
-In addition to approaching local business and community prospects, the strategy is to reach out to prominent influencers in fashion, art, and history who have a connection with “our” Claire.
+The club announced the project in 2019 and has begun a $250,000 fundraising campaign, with plans to unveil the sculpture in 2021.
+In the months leading up to the sculpture’s installation, the club is sponsoring several events designed to educate, inform, and raise the funds necessary to make this project a reality.